 LEPTOSPIROSIS is a bacterial infection that can lead to kidney and liver failure.
 Disability or even death in severe cases may be possible.
 Leptospirosis can reside in your pet as a low level infection for months or years, infecting other dogs while weakening yours.
 This is contracted from infected urine of wildlife by pets drinking from puddles or slow moving streams.
 Leptospirosis is a zoonatic disease, which means we can get this as well.
 The first vaccine is given as early as 9-10 weeks of age; and a booster is required within 2-4 weeks then yearly.

 LYME or Lyme disease, or Borreliosis, is a tick-borne disease affecting both humans and animals.
 It is a rapidly growing problem and has been reported in 47 states.
 A lyme vaccine is recommended for all dogs.
 The first vaccine is given as early as 9-10 weeks of age; and a booster is required within 2-4 weeks, then yearly.
 As of 2015 25 counties in WV are considered endemic for Lyme disease.
-1 out of 4 Dogs tested positive for lyme disease in 2015.
+342 Dogs tested positive for lyme disease in 2019.

 RABIES is a fatal infection of the nervous system that attacks all warm-blooded animals including humans.
 Rabies is a public health hazard and a risk to all pet owners.
 Rabies is transmitted through the bite of an infected animal.
 Even a dog kept indoors can come in contact with a rabies carrier in a basement, garage, or attic.
 There is no cure for rabies.
 West Virginia state law requires that all cats & dogs be properly vaccinated against rabies by 4 months of age.
 Boosters are required after the first year and every 3 years thereafter.